Br0Stack/new-tele-bot/README.md

 :fire: **Hive Engine Logistics Platform AI Telegram Bot** :fire:

 Welcome to the AI Telegram Bot repository designed to revolutionize the logistics industry.
-This bot, built in Python, leverages SuperDuperDB-wrapped MongoDB for advanced functionality.
+This bot, built in Python, leverages MongoDB Aggregation pipelines and the OpenAi Completions API for advanced functionality.
 It assists customers and carriers by providing real-time rate quotes based on historical industry rate trend data, tracking updates, load information, routing details, and more!

 **Table of Contents**